aws-samples/image-optimization/README.md

 cdk deploy
 ```

-Note that the solution deploys the latest version of the Sharp library.
-If a new version has been released, and you'd like to updgrade to the new version (for ex to patch a [cve](https://github.com/lovell/sharp/issues/3798)), rebuild and redeploy using CDK.
+> [!TIP]
+> The solution deploys the latest version of the [sharp]([https://sharp.pixelplumbing.com/](https://github.com/lovell/sharp) library for image manipulation on AWS Lambda.
+Using sharp may involve [cross-platform installation](https://sharp.pixelplumbing.com/install#cross-platform) if you're running a different OS and/or CPU architecture locally, for example when building the CDK stack for x86 Lambda on M1 Mac.
+The **minimum required npm version** for correct installation of cross-platform, native libraries is [version 10.1.0](https://docs.npmjs.com/cli/v10/using-npm/changelog#1010-2023-09-08), but we **recommend using npm in version 10.4.0+** to make use of [all npm flags](https://github.com/lovell/sharp/commit/ba843002be2b8318921776804d83411dc2d1ee5e) for native dependency management and taking advantage of Lambda function size optimizations.

 When the deployment is completed within minutes, the CDK output will include the domain name of the CloudFront distribution created for image optimization (ImageDeliveryDomain =YOURDISTRIBUTION.cloudfront.net).
 The stack will include an S3 bucket with sample images (OriginalImagesS3Bucket = YourS3BucketWithOriginalImagesGeneratedName).
 To verify that it is working properly, test the following optimized image URL https:// YOURDISTRIBUTION.cloudfront.net/images/rio/1.jpeg?format=auto&width=300.